Gethin1990/auth_demo/README.md

 <http://127.0.0.1:8000/docs>

+or

+quick start the service

+`uvicorn main:app --reload`

 ## Technology Points

-user password encryption by 'bcrypt'.
+1. User password encryption by 'bcrypt'.
-As the AC remind ,the token could only use for 1 time, you should renew token pre-request
+2. As the AC remind ,the token could only use for 1 time, you should renew token pre-request
+3. Cache
+4. Storage
+5. FastAPI
+6. Status Code
+7. OAuth and JWT

 ## TODO LIST